blender/blender/source/gameengine/PyDoc/bge.types.rst

    .. attribute:: delay

-      length of the initial OFF period as number of frame, 0 for immediate trigger. **type** integer.
+      length of the initial OFF period as number of frame, 0 for immediate trigger.

+      :type: integer.

    .. attribute:: duration

       length of the ON period in number of frame after the initial OFF period.

-      If duration is greater than 0, a negative trigger is sent at the end of the ON pulse. **type** integer
+      If duration is greater than 0, a negative trigger is sent at the end of the ON pulse.

+      :type: integer

    .. attribute:: repeat

-      1 if the OFF-ON cycle should be repeated indefinately, 0 if it should run once. **type** integer
+      1 if the OFF-ON cycle should be repeated indefinately, 0 if it should run once.

+      :type: integer

 .. class:: SCA_JoystickSensor(SCA_ISensor)